Our tongue-tie service offers assessments and advice for babies who are suspected of having a tongue-tie.

-Tongue-tie affects approximately one in ten babies and is more common in boys than girls.
+Tongue-tie affects approximately one in ten babies.

 To be able to attach to the breast and feed effectively a baby needs to be able to open their mouth wide, extend their tongue and draw an adequate amount of breast tissue in their mouth.
 The tongue needs to then move effectively to remove the milk.

 Some tongue-tied babies may not be able to achieve some of these things and so may present with some of the following symptoms: